tjhickey724/MSET/README.md

 This repository has several very useful Javascript modules

-# DLLindexed
+# class DLLindexed
-This is a class which implements a doubly linked list of Javascript objects.
+This is a class which implements a doubly linked list of Javascript objects in which you can access the nth element in time O(log(N)) where N is the size of the list .. you can also add new elements before or after any listnode in constant time.
+This is an optimally efficient algorithm, no algorithm can take less than O(log(N)) and still implement the addBefore, addAfter, and nth methods.

+I'll eventually write some real documentation, but for now here are some code snippets showing how to use the DLLindexed class
 ```javascript
 const dll = new DLLindexed()
 ```